roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-06 ****** bysubslutjenna© Watching her throat muscles working, and her lips in play tightly against his body, I couldn't believe her skill.
+Watching her throat muscles working, and her lips in play tightly against his body, I couldn't believe her skill.
 Then, I really was shocked as she slid her talented lips up his shaft.
 The chain and my ring missing from his cock.
 Looking up at her, she smiled down at me and slowly pulled the chain, and my ring from her mouth.

  " When I'm done with you precious, you'll be able to do that with even bigger cocks," she said as she slid my ring off her gold chain.
 "Now I'll give you another chance to earn it back.
 My man here is going to fuck your ass, and if you can take it without complaining, I'll let you have it back."